If you haven’t been able to tell, I kind of have a thing for spring rolls. For instance:

 - 1/2 cup cashew butter (if unsalted, add additional soy sauce)

-- 2 Tbsp soy sauce (gluten free for GF eaters)
+- 2 Tbsp soy sauce (or tamari for GF eaters)

 - 3/4 tsp chili garlic sauce